 So which side is actually correct?
 According to the majority of the research that has been done, blue-eyed people are, unfortunately, at a higher risk for developing certain eye diseases.
 But what specific diseases are these, and what can be done to prevent them?
 Let’s discuss a few of the options below.

-The research shows that there is less pigment in blue eyes, and green eyes for that matter, than there is in brown eyes, so more light is able to penetrate blue eyes.
-This makes lighter eyes more sensitive to light and is what makes people with blue eyes more likely to have age-related macular degeneration.
+People who are born blue-eyed are at higher risk of developing age-related macular degeneration.
+The research shows that there is less pigment in blue eyes, and green eyes for that matter, than there is in brown eyes.
+This means more light is able to penetrate blue eyes.
+This makes lighter eyes more sensitive to light.
+So, this is what makes people with blue eyes more likely to have age-related macular degeneration.

 Reduce Your Risks

 Once you hit 35 years old, you should see your eye doctor once a year because that is about the age when age-related diseases usually start developing.
-If your eye doctor suggests that you see him or her sooner or later than these recommendations then follow your doctor’s advice.
+If your eye doctor suggests that you see him or her sooner or later than these recommendations, then follow your doctor’s advice.

 If you smoke, you are further increasing your risk for developing eye diseases.
 You are also at higher risk of debveloping many other diseases not related to your eyes.
 Smoking not only just increases the risk of these diseases, but it also makes diseases like cataracts, optic nerve damage, and macular degeneration develop faster.
 Quitting is the best thing you can do for your overall health.